 In five priority countries — Bangladesh, China, Ethiopia, India and Vietnam — ORBIS develops and implements comprehensive eye care and blindness prevention efforts.
-Long-term regional projects are also underway in parts of Latin America and the Caribbean.
+Long-term regional projects are also underway in parts of Latin America, the Caribbean and sub-Saharan Africa.

 - ORBIS Flying Eye Hospital

 The world’s only airborne ophthalmic training facility serves as a focal point for educational programmes and advocacy efforts.
 Onboard, eye care professionals from developing nations work side-by-side with the international ORBIS medical team to perform surgery, learn new skills and restore sight.

 ORBIS conducts intensive specialized training at local hospitals year round and supports fellowships for talented partner eye care professionals to undertake advanced study with mentors at some of the world’s leading eye care institutions.